hidena39/582-project3-didi/README.md

 ## What I have accomplished

 The app is able to add store, delete store, add category, delete category, add item, and delete item.
-As you can see in the console, I was not able to make user buttons works cosistantly, making it impossible to change user color background and mark purchased item.
+As you can see in the console, I was not able to make user buttons work cosistantly, making it impossible to change user color background and mark purchased item.

 ## How to Install and Run